-How to Remove Blood Stains From Fabric and Clothes
+How to Remove Dried or Fresh Blood Stains Out of Fabric and Clothes

 1. Hydrogen Peroxide

 I learned about the magical cleaning properties of hydrogen peroxide while working in veterinary medicine.
 It didn’t matter if a bloody dog had white, black, or brown fur, hydrogen peroxide did the trick to clean it off!
 If a dog had dried blood on it, I'd simply grab a bottle of hydrogen peroxide (or gauze soaked in hydrogen peroxide) and wipe the stains away.
 It works magically!

 Hydrogen peroxide is essentially a mild bleach; it is safe on most fabrics (including silk and wool).
 If used properly, it shouldn’t damage fabric, but it always needs to be rinsed out or dabbed out after use.
 When applying hydrogen peroxide, it will bubble and fizz—that means it’s working!
 It should be rinsed out shortly after use (after about 30 minutes) to prevent any damage to fabric.

 Of course, check the tags on your garments and products.
 If you are working with something that is dry-clean-only or delicate, you may want to take your item to the dry cleaner right away.
 Don't take any chances.